Can landlords give a bad reference?

 What if a tenant refuses to give references?

-Although there is little way of finding out the whole story, if a tenant refuses to provide references, then it’s probably safe for you to assume that they are hiding something.
+Although there is little way of finding out the whole story, if a tenant refuses to provide references, then it’s probably safe for you to assume that they are hiding something and their previous landlord has given them a bad reference.
 If they don’t want you to speak to a previous landlord, then you have the right to conclude that it’s because the landlord won’t have good things to say about the tenant.

-Yes, bad references may rightly so put you off renting to a tenant.
+Yes, landlords can give bad references, and they may rightly so put you off renting to a tenant.
 But during the whole tenant screening process, remember that tenant discrimination in housing is covered in part 4 of the 2010 Equality Act.
 You cannot reject a tenant on the grounds of ‘protected characteristics’, such as disability, gender, race, sexuality, or religion.

 We won't be beaten on any like for like landlord insurance quote.